KaiTheRedNinja/Jumbleum/Notes.docc/English/Topics/Comprehension/Language Use.md

 choose an alternative word.
 - Do not use the same word to explain different phrases.
 If you use similar explanations to link back to an overall point, change both the words AND the sentence structure.
+- Do as many as the points or question indicate.
+If the question does not specify how many to write, do one per mark.